The Critical Role of Nutrition in Sports and Athletic Training

 Getting the Right Fuel Is Key for Athletes

 Getting the right fuel is key for athletes looking to perform at their best.
+Another major factor is detox.
 Without proper nutrition, even the most dedicated training plan can fall flat.

 Carbohydrates